IXCoin-Dev/IXCoin/README.md

 For more information, see the Ixcoin To-Do Thread @ https://bitcointalk.org/index.php?topic=230141

-A new IXcoin Foundation has recently formed in 2014, this is ongoing, with the intention that the orignal http://www.ixcoin.org website be maintained and kept current, watch there for updates as well as useable binary versions of the IXCoin Core software
+A IXcoin Foundation has formed in 2014, this is ongoing, With the intention to the orignal http://www.ixcoin.org website to be maintained and kept current, watch there for updates as well as useable binary versions of the IXCoin Core software